Messianic Forgiveness

 Messiah’s model breaks this cycle.

-VI.
 Kingdom Application

 Messianic Forgiveness requires: